mcosovic/JuliaGrid.jl/docs/src/manual/acStateEstimation.md

 Attempting to solve this system immediately may not be possible because the gain matrix will be singular.
 To avoid this situation, users can perform observability analysis.
 JuliaGrid employs standard observability analysis performed on the linear decoupled measurement model.
 Active power measurements from wattmeters are utilized to estimate bus voltage angles, while reactive power measurements from varmeters are used to estimate bus voltage magnitudes.
 This necessitates that measurements of active and reactive power come in pairs.

+!!! note "Info"
+    We suggest that readers refer to the tutorial on [Observability Analysis](@ref ACObservabilityAnalysisTutorials) for insights into the implementation.

 However, the initial step involves defining observable islands.
 JuliaGrid offers users two options for obtaining observable islands: flow observable islands or maximal observable islands.
 The selection depends on the power system's structure and available measurements.
 Identifying only flow observable islands reduces complexity in the island detection function but increases complexity in the restoration function.

 ---